cuongbuoi/ecom-mcp/documentation/README.md

 ## Implementation Notes

-The KudosiMCP server is designed with scalability and reliability in mind.
-It implements industry best practices for web scraping, including:
+The KudosiMCP server is designed with intelligence and reliability in mind.
+It implements industry best practices for:

-- Respectful crawling with appropriate delays
-- User-agent rotation to minimize impact
+- Structured parsing of Jira task descriptions
+- Comprehensive analysis of requirements, backgrounds, and acceptance criteria
+- Integration with multiple data sources (Jira, Confluence, GitLab)
+- Smart code analysis for implementation planning
+- Automated implementation of features based on requirements
+- Testing and validation against acceptance criteria
-- Robust error handling for unstable external services
+- Secure credential management for multiple services
-- Efficient data processing pipelines
-- Secure authentication mechanisms
-- Rate limiting to prevent abuse

 ## API Usage Examples